 Phase 2: Proposed Directions - February to June 2019

 - Undertake required studies to confirm directions

 - Meet with stakeholder working group

-- Hold public engagement event to consult and gain feedback on directions and principles
+- Hold public engagement event for feedback on the initial draft recommendations

 - Develop planning options and draft recommendations